bnicas/SQL/README.md

 # SQL
 SQL Projects
 🎬 IMDb SQL Queries (movies.db)
 This project contains a collection of SQL queries written to explore and analyze a SQLite database of IMDb movie data.
-It is part of CS50's Problem Set 7 and demonstrates fundamental skills in relational databases, joins, aggregations, and data filtering.
+Demonstrates fundamental skills in relational databases, joins, aggregations, and data filtering.

 📂 Files Included:
 movies.db: SQLite database containing data about movies, people, ratings, and relationships between them.